 The Week Before Christmas

-I absolutely LOVE reading Christmas books to my students, because there is just something special about that time together, so I’ve created a week long literacy unit based around five popular Christmas picture books.
+I absolutely LOVE reading Christmas books to my students, because there is just something special about that time together, so I’ve created Christmas activities based around five popular Christmas picture books.

 For each book there is a reading activity, a writing activity, and I’ve tried to incorporate art as much as possible.
 For example, students make a snowman Venn-Diagram when reading Snowmen at Christmas.
 There is also a brief comprehension quiz for each book.